 The macOS does not provide a tool for defragmenting the hard drive.
 The only thing Apple recommends is to make a full backup of your data, format the hard drive, reinstall the operating system, and then recover the files.

 If you still think that your Mac requires optimization, you can use third-party utilities, designed to defragment Mac’s hard disk.
 There are several apps for this task:

-- iDefrag is the most popular app.
+iDefrag is one of the most popular apps to defragment a hard drive.
 It costs $32 but provides a trial period.

-- Drive Genius is a more powerful program, which allows you to perform a full range of preventive actions, work with HD partitions and restore the data.
+Drive Genius is a more powerful program to defragment a Mac, which allows you to perform a full range of preventive actions, work with HD partitions and restore the data.
 The price is $99.

-- TechTool Pro 5 is a universal tool for Mac performance optimization, which has a defragmentation option as well.
+TechTool Pro 5 is a universal tool for Mac performance optimization, which has an option to defrag the Apple computer as well.
 TechTool Pro 5 costs $ 98.

 Please note, these programs are third-party type tools, and therefore you cannot get Apple’s support for them.
 Also, never use these programs on a Mac with an SSD.
 Otherwise, you can damage your disk and the system.

 How to do a disk cleanup on a Mac

 If you have quite a new Apple computer but notice a slow performance, then we recommend that you clean up your Mac of unneeded files.
 Your hard drive needs to have at least 15% free space to be able to complete simple operations and record temporary files.
 Read this complete guide on How to clean up your Mac.

 If you do not store many “heavy” files on your disk but notice a slow Mac performance, then we recommend that you follow these simple tips to speed up your system: